appsmithorg/appsmith-docs/website/docs/core-concepts/connecting-to-data-sources/connecting-to-databases.md

 ## Troubleshooting
-Are you having trouble connecting datasources with Appsmith? check out the [Datasource troubleshooting guide](/help-and-support/troubleshooting-guide/action-errors/datasource-errors) or reach out on [Discord](https://discord.com/invite/rBTTVJp) to get support or ask questions on the [community forum](https://community.appsmith.com/).
+If you are experiencing difficulties with connecting datasources in Appsmith, you can refer to the [Datasource troubleshooting guide](https://chat.openai.com/help-and-support/troubleshooting-guide/action-errors/datasource-errors) for assistance.
+If you need further support, you can reach out on [Discord](https://discord.com/invite/rBTTVJp) or ask questions on the [community forum](https://community.appsmith.com/).

 ## Further reading